alintulu/2011-jet-inclusivecrosssection-analysis/README.md

   1. Running full analysis

+  You can run the code with either data or Monte Carlo samples as input.
 If you want to run the code with data, change nothing.
 If you want to run the code with MC, go to [settings.h line 25](https://github.com/alintulu/2011-jet-inclusivecrosssection-analysis/blob/master/jetphys/code/settings.h#L25) and change

   ```
   std::string _jp_type = "DATA"